 A medical leave of absence may be granted for non-work related temporary medical disabilities (other than pregnancy, childbirth, and related medical conditions) for up to four months with a doctor's written certificate of disability.
 Requests for leave should be made in writing as far in advance as possible.
 If an employee is granted a medical leave the Agency will pay wages from the employees accrued sick leave account for the period of time equivalent to the accumulated sick pay earned.
 Employees also may use any paid vacation time previously accrued.
+As with all leaves of absences, no benefits shall accrue or be paid during the term of the leave, unless otherwise required by applicable law.
 If an employee is a disabled individual pursuant to the Fair Employment and Housing Act and the Agency does not grant the leave of absence, an interactive process meeting will be scheduled.